Please note:

 The supply chain sector is critically important to Canada's economy.
 The sector employs approximately 870,000 Canadians, accounts for an estimated $500 billion in total export goods from Canada, and is responsible for planning, coordinating and moving more than $1 trillion worth of goods each year.
 Forecasts project more than 27,000 supply chain positions in Canada sit unfilled, and another estimated 66,000 openings in the foreseeable future.

-The Supply Chain Management - Global program prepares students for careers in the fields of logistics, procurement, supply chain and operations.
-Through extensive practical learning activities, students enhance their knowledge of supply chain concepts applicable to a variety of sectors.
-Graduates will be well-prepared to support the management of job functions by examining the connections between strategic objectives, stakeholder expectations, and supply chain design, functions, processes and roles; determining the value-added and financial implications of supply chain decisions and design on business profitability, efficiency and stakeholder satisfaction; using risk mitigation tools and strategies; reviewing supply chain activities and transactions for compliance with relevant policies, standards, legal, regulatory and contractual obligations; collaborating with, and using leadership and communication skills to build strategic relationships with a diversity of stakeholders.
+The Supply Chain Management - Global program will prepare you for careers in the fields of logistics, procurement, supply chain and operations.
+Through extensive practical learning activities, you will enhance your knowledge of supply chain concepts applicable to a variety of sectors.
+You will be well-prepared to support the management of job functions by examining the connections between strategic objectives, stakeholder expectations, and supply chain design, functions, processes and roles.
+You will determine the value-added and financial implications of supply chain decisions and design on business profitability, efficiency and stakeholder satisfaction; using risk mitigation tools and strategies; reviewing supply chain activities and transactions for compliance with relevant policies, standards, legal, regulatory and contractual obligations; collaborating with, and using leadership and communication skills to build strategic relationships with a diversity of stakeholders.
 This program has been approved for advanced standing towards attaining the Certified SCMP Designation.

 This program is offered in full-time and part-time delivery.